Classical simulations of Abelian-group normalizer circuits with intermediate measurements: Preliminaries on Finite Abelian Groups

 We discuss now how to perform some basic operations efficiently within any finite Abelian group (\ref{G}).
 First, given two integers $a$ and $b$ of size at most $l$, common arithmetic operations can be computed in \ppoly{l} time with elementary algorithms: such as their sum, product, the quotient of $a$ divided by $b$, and the remainder $a\bmod{b}$ \cite{brent_zimmerman10CompArithmetic}.
 Therefore, given $g, h\in G$, the sum $g+h$ can be obtained in \ppolylog{\Inputsize} time by computing the $m$ remainders $g(i) + h(i) \bmod{d_i}$.
 Similarly, given an integer $n$, the element $ng$ can be obtained in \ppolylog{\Inputsize, n} time by computing the remainders $ng(i)$ mod $d_i$.

-In connection with the previous section, it follows from the former properties that matrix representations can be stored using only a polynomial amount of memory, and, moreover, that given the matrix representation $A$ we can efficiently compute $Ah\pmod{G}$.
+In connection with section \ref{section homo iso auto morphisms}, it follows from the properties just introduced that matrix representations can be stored using only a polynomial amount of memory, and, moreover, that given the matrix representation $A$ we can efficiently compute $Ah\pmod{G}$.
 Specifically, given a matrix representation $A$ of the homomorphism $\mathcal{A}: H \rightarrow G$, we need $\ppolylog{|H|,|G|}$ space to store its columns $a_i$ as tuples of integers, and $\ppolylog{|H|,|G|}$ time to compute the function $\mathcal{A}(h)$.

-Periodically, and at crucial stages of this investigation, some more advanced algebraic computational problems are bound to arise.
-The following lemma compiles a list of group theoretical problems that will be relevant to us and can be solved efficiently by classical computers. \begin{lemma}[\textbf{Algorithms for finite Abelian groups}] Given $H$, $K$, two subgroups of $G$, and $\{h_i\}$, $\{k_j\}$, polynomial-size generating-sets of them, there exist efficient classical algorithms to solve the following problems deterministically. \begin{itemize*} \item[(a)] Decide whether $b\in G$ belongs to $H$; if so, find integers $w_i$ such that $b=\sum w_ih_i$. \item[(b)] Count the number of elements of $H$. \item[(c)] Find a generating-set of the intersection $H\cap K$. \item[(d)] Find a generating-set of $H^{\perp}$. \item[(e)] Given the equations $\chi_{h_i}(g)=\gamma^{a_i}$, find elements $(g_0, g_1, \ldots, g_s)$ such that all solutions of the system can be written as linear combinations of the form $g_0+\sum v_i g_i$. \end{itemize*} \end{lemma} The proof of the lemma is divided in two parts which are fully detailed i.o.\ in appendices \ref{Appendix: Algorithms for Finite Abelian Groups} and \ref{Appendix: System of linear congruences modulo Abelian group}.
+Periodically, and at crucial stages of this investigation, some advanced algebraic computational problems are bound to arise.
+The following lemma compiles a list of group theoretical problems that will be relevant to us and can be solved efficiently by classical computers. \begin{lemma}[\textbf{Algorithms for finite Abelian groups}] Given $H$, $K$, two subgroups of $G$, and $\{h_i\}$, $\{k_j\}$, polynomial-size generating-sets of them, there exist efficient classical algorithms to solve the following problems deterministically. \begin{itemize*} \item[(a)] Decide whether $b\in G$ belongs to $H$; if so, find integers $w_i$ such that $b=\sum w_ih_i$. \item[(b)] Count the number of elements of $H$. \item[(c)] Find a generating-set of the intersection $H\cap K$. \item[(d)] Find a generating-set of $H^{\perp}$. \item[(e)] Given the system of equations $\chi_{h_i}(g)=\gamma^{a_i}$, find elements $(g_0, g_1, \ldots, g_s)$ such that all solutions can be written as linear combinations of the form $g_0+\sum v_i g_i$. \end{itemize*} \end{lemma} The proof of the lemma is divided in two parts which are fully detailed in appendices \ref{Appendix: Algorithms for Finite Abelian Groups} and \ref{Appendix: System of linear congruences modulo Abelian group}.
 The rest of this section describes the high-level structure of the proof.

 In short, appendix \ref{Appendix: Algorithms for Finite Abelian Groups} contains a proof of the following statement. \begin{lemma} Problems (a-e) in lemma \ref{lemma Algorithms for finite Abelian groups} are polynomial-time reducible to either counting or finding solutions of systems of equations of the form $\mathcal{A}(x)=b$; where $\mc{A}$ is a group homomorphism between two (canonically-decomposed) finite Abelian groups, $\mbf{G}_{{sol}}$ and $\mbf{G}$, to which $x$, $b$ respectively belong; given that a matrix representation of $\mathcal{A}$ is provided. \end{lemma} Mind that, since $\mathcal{A}$ is a linear map, the set $X_{sol}$ of solutions of such a system is either empty or a coset with the structure